-In preparation of the competitive proposal procurement, an assessment of need is determined, and an initial cost estimate is conducted.
+In preparation of the competitive proposal; procurement to include subcontracting for training providers under a contract for services, an assessment of need is determined, and an initial cost estimate is conducted.
 With the Chief Executive Officer's (CEO) or his/her designee approval, a formal solicitation is issued and identifying to include the following:

 - Purpose,

 - Eligibility,

 - Scope of work,

 - Type of contract,

-- Term of contract,
+- Term of contract.

 - Administrative/Governance provisions,

 - Required certifications,

 - Evaluation criteria,

 - Proposal submission instructions, and

 - Protest procedures.